Call-for-Code-for-Racial-Justice/Legit-Info/README.md

 ### Running the cron jobs

-Legit Info uses cron jobs to routinely fetch legislation data from Legiscan.
-The cron job can be run using the `weekly.sh` (for stage 1; development) shell script.
+Legit Info uses cron jobs to routinely fetch legislation data from Legiscan, documented in [CRON.md](docs/CRON.md).
+The cron jobs can be run using the `weekly.sh`
+(for stage 1; development) shell script.
 However, in order to run the cron jobs, you need to set the following environment variables first:

 `FOB_STORAGE`